A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Introduction

-Here we argue that a machine learning model should have good performance, or even be directly optimized, on both prototypical and atypical samples.
+We argue that a machine learning model should have good performance, or even be directly optimized, on both prototypical and atypical samples.
 This focus can lead to models that are more robust to samples located in a sparsely populated region of the feature space of the dataset.
 In addition, it might also lead to models that generalize better to out-of-distribution samples as well as to new datasets.
-We develop a simple and intuitive sampling methodology to select a subset of images from a dataset representing, as best as possible, a uniform coverage of the feature space of all the samples.
-This subset can be used for measuring the homogeneity of the performance of the model on highly distinct samples.
-It can also be used for identifying regions in the feature space where the model does not perform well.
+With these aspects in mind we create a new dataset which we call \emph{Feature-Mapped Cortex Vasculature Dataset} (VesMAP).
+The dataset is designed to be as heterogeneous as possible by including samples having very different characteristics from each other.
+To this end, we develop a simple and intuitive sampling methodology to select a subset of 100 images from a base non-annotated dataset containing 18279 image patches.
+The selected samples were manually annotated with pixel-wise accuracy and represent the final VessMAP dataset.

-We focus on applying the method to the important problem of selecting relevant samples for ground truth mask annotation for training segmentation algorithms.
-For medical images, manually annotating masks can be very time consuming and usually requires skilled workers or specialists.
-Therefore, when many samples are available for annotation, it is interesting to select an optimal subset of samples that leads to a model that is also expected to perform well on the whole dataset.
-To this end, we present a case example of selecting an appropriate subset of samples from a blood vessel dataset containing 2637 images.
-We show that the selected samples uniformly cover different properties of the images and thus represent a rich set of samples that can be annotated and used for training a segmentation algorithm for processing the whole dataset.
+The dataset allows the creation of training and validation splits with images having different characteristics such as contrast and blood vessel density.
+For instance, the dataset allows training on images having very low contrast and validating on high-contrast images.
+We show that different splits of VessMAP lead to very different training and validation results.
+Thus, we expect the dataset to be useful for the development of new segmentation algorithms that are robust under distribution shift of the data.
+We also discuss applications of the dataset for few-shot and active learning.